E4TheFuture coordinates and supports development of the National Standard Practice Manual.

 The National Standard Practice Manual for Benefit-Cost Analysis of Distributed Energy Resources (NSPM for DERs) (August, 2020) was preceded by the National Standard Practice Manual for Assessing Cost-Effectiveness of Energy Efficiency Resources (NSPM for EE) in 2017.

-The NESP also develops a range of supporting materials on the NSPM, including case studies and template tools as well as the Database of State Efficiency Screening Practices (DSESP) which provides a comparison of current cost-effectiveness practices across the United States.
+The NESP also develops a range of supporting materials on the NSPM, including case studies and template tools as well as the Database of Screening Practices (DSP) which provides a comparison of current cost-effectiveness practices across the United States.